Greenstand/treetracker-web-map-client/README.md

 The current version online is still deployed from master.

+So, for issues, the issue for the new web map site, should use the branch: `web-map-site`, the issue for the current version online, like fix bug, add tiny features, should use `master`, generally, we will freeze new big feature on the `master` branch.

 ## Development Environment Quick Start

 1. Make sure all npm modules are installed for client.